Rairye/convert-with-ents/README.md

 # convert-with-ents
-Light-weight tool for converting characters in a string to common HTML entities (without regex).
+Light-weight tool for converting characters in a string into common HTML entities (without regex).

 Converts the following characters into the HTML entity quivalents.